clinical-genomics-uppsala/PrecMed1/docs/lab4.md

     :question:
     Based on the copy number plot and the VAF-plot it seems that most of chromosome 10 has only one copy in the tumor (hemizygous deletion).
 Motivate, based on both the log2 ratio and the VAF plot why the region overlapping CDKN2A and CDKN2B are a homozygous deletion in the tumor (both alleles deleted).

-### Extra CNV questions
-!!! question
-    :question:
-    Consider a hypothetical case were one chromosome has two copies according to the log2 ratio plot at the same time as there is a clear separation in the VAF-signal plot (all SNPs far away from 50% in allele frequency).
-What has happened to the chromosome in this tumor to explain these data?

-!!! question
-    :question:
-    Consider another hypothetical case were the chromosome with log2 ratio of 0 has a clear separation in the VAF-signal plot while there are chromosomes with both higher and lower log2 ratios that have no VAF-signal.
-What has happened to the genome in this tumor to explain these data?

 ## Run a simple somatic pipeline
 A sequencing machine usually does not directly generate the VCF files needed for diagnosing a patient.
 Instead, it produces fastq files.
 These files need to be processed by a collection of tools, forming a pipeline, to generate the VCF files required for diagnosis.